Daniel Ellsberg: Fallout

 The release of these papers was politically embarrassing not only to those involved in the Kennedy and Johnson administrations, but also to the incumbent Nixon administration.
 Nixon's Oval Office tape from June 14, 1971, shows H. R. Haldeman describing the situation to Nixon:

 John Mitchell, Nixon's Attorney General, almost immediately issued a telegram to The New York Times ordering that it halt publication.
 The New York Times refused, and the government brought suit against it.

-Although The New York Times eventually won the case before the Supreme Court, prior to that, an appellate court ordered that New York Times temporarily halt further publication.
+Although The New York Times eventually won the case before the Supreme Court, prior to that, an appellate court ordered that the New York Times temporarily halt further publication.
 This was the first time the federal government was able to restrain the publication of a major newspaper since the presidency of Abraham Lincoln during the U.S. Civil War.
 Ellsberg released the Pentagon Papers to seventeen other newspapers in rapid succession.
-The right of the press to publish the papers was upheld in The New York Times Co. v.
+The right of the press to publish the papers was upheld in New York Times Co. v.
 United States.
 The Supreme Court ruling has been called one of the "modern pillars" of First Amendment rights with respect to freedom of the press.

 In response to the leaks, Nixon White House staffers began a campaign against further leaks and against Ellsberg personally.
 Aides Egil Krogh and David Young, under the supervision of John Ehrlichman, created the "White House Plumbers", which would later lead to the Watergate burglaries.
 Richard Holbrooke, a friend of Ellsberg, came to see him as "one of those accidental characters of history who show the pattern of a whole era" and thought that he was the "triggering mechanism for events which would link Vietnam and Watergate in one continuous 1961-to-1975 story."